July 31, 2020//Tori TaylorLast Updated: December 08, 2021

 More and more companies are hiring Chief Information Security Officers (CISOs) to navigate the rough waters of cybersecurity.
 The need for CISOs in enterprise organizations is at the height of importance with the increase in both ransomware attacks and data breaches.
-Again, we’re not going to be the first ones to tell you that the days when data breaches, ransomware, and other forms of cyberattacks were rare are gone.
+Again, we’re not going to be the first ones to tell you that the days when third-party data breaches, ransomware, and other forms of cyberattacks were rare are gone.
 Cyberattacks have an observable, but rarely reported effect on CISOs.
 With the almost daily data breaches, CISOs are realizing that there is a huge target on their back when (not if!), a data breach occurs.

 The CISO position isn’t really talked about in mainstream media, that is until a cyberattack is in the news.
 In other words, all news is bad news: whenever you get a notification, see a Tweet, or read an article about an organization getting breached, you’ll hear a CISO’s name.

 CISOs have an incredibly difficult job because they’re expected to be able to secure an enterprise or organization from all angles and at all hours of the day.
 This is why when a cybersecurity issue arises, the fingers are pointed directly at the CISO.

 When a breach or ransomware attack occurs, consumers want to see that the person responsible for the attack is held accountable.
 Breaches are often the fault of an institutionalized failure of policy and not that of a single individual, however, because the policy often falls to the CISO, a CISO may lose their job in order for an organization to preserve their reputation with its consumers.
 Hence, the average 18-month ticking clock.